Karlyshev/EntityFramework-Core-Additional-Attributes/README.md

 I tried to describe some examples of using attributes in the App.Entities project:

 ### MainEntity
-This entity configure shows the using attributes such as SummaryAsComment and WithDefaultValue.
+This entity configure shows the using of attributes such as SummaryAsComment and WithDefaultValue.

 Those attributes that are marked as SummaryAsComment will have comment from summary.